d-eisen/portfolio/content/mw.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
 # The Design Challenge
 A non governmental organization (NGO) named MedWater asked me to redesign their current website.
 The organization’s goal was to increase giving and engagement through their site.
-Based on user research we found that two ways in which users report most frequently interacting with organization online is to give financially and to share on social media.
-I designed a mobile first prototype that streamlines the giving process and leverages social media to allow users to challenge others to give the organization.
+Based on user research, we found that two ways that users report most frequently interacting with organization online is to give financially and to share on social media.
+I designed a mobile-first prototype that streamlines the giving process and leverages social media to allow users to challenge others to give to the organization.

 # Roles and Responsibilities
 I served as a user experience team of one.
 Working with the client, I initiated research, synthesized the results, ideated and developed initial designs.
 I developed an initial prototype and performed usability testing.

 # Scope and Constraints
-Although the initial proposal from the organization was focused on a redesign of their website, the scope of the project was narrowed to focus on developing a prototype that would help the client to test it's donation process.
+Although the initial proposal from the organization was focused on a redesign of their website, the scope of the project was narrowed to focus on developing a prototype that would help the client to test the donation process.

 # Users and Audience
 ## Research: Survey and Interviews
 ### Survey: Participant involvement in organizations had mixed results
 I began with user research.
 Our hypothesis was that user giving and engagement could be increased by leveraging people's connection to the organization.
-I performed qualitative primary research using an online survey and in person interviews.
+I performed qualitative primary research using an online survey and in-person interviews.

 I wanted to interview people who were currently involved with NGOs.
 A survey was completed by 16 participants who reported being involved with at least one nonprofit organization as a supporter or volunteer at some time in the last twelve months.